 What is a Bunion?

 A bunion (also known as hallux valgus) is a misalignment of the knuckle of the big toe, causing it to turn inward towards the smaller toes.
 This creates pressure on the second toe and aggravates pressure from the shoe (bursitis).
 It often creates a bump at the base of the big toe.
 While bunions are not always painful, this deformity will generally increase over time.
-Bunions are very treatable and the before and after results are impressive.
+Dr Slater treats Bunions using MI, often the patient are surprised they do not even have a stitch after surgery, refer to the Gallery above for some before and after results after surgery with Dr Gordon Slater

 What Causes Bunions?